Tanuj-2531/Weather-Forecast-Website/README.md

 Here's comprehensive README content for your Weather Forecast Application! 📝
-# 🌤️ Weather Forecast Application
+# 🌤️ Weather Forecast Website

 A modern, responsive weather forecast application built with HTML5, CSS3, and Vanilla JavaScript.
 Get real-time weather data and 5-day forecasts for any city worldwide with a beautiful, intuitive interface.